Insight: Payments for mom-and-pop stock orders reveal conflicts

 If retail investors are suffering from the practice they probably wouldn’t notice it because the amounts concerned would be small on a per-trade basis.
 But the fee payments can add up to hundreds of millions of dollars.

-A Reuters review of the five largest U.S. discount brokers - TD Ameritrade, E*Trade Financial Corp, Fidelity Investments, Scottrade Inc and Schwab - found payments from market makers of as much as 32 cents per 100 shares in the fourth quarter.
+A Reuters review of the five largest U.S. discount brokers - TD Ameritrade, E*Trade Financial Corp (ETFC.O), Fidelity Investments, Scottrade Inc and Schwab - found payments from market makers of as much as 32 cents per 100 shares in the fourth quarter.

 An SEC study estimated eight brokers received only as much as 10 cents per 100 shares in the second quarter of 2009.
 While the SEC did not name the brokers, it did say that the survey included those with substantial retail customer accounts, which would include the big five discount brokers.

-All the major market makers, including units of Knight Capital Group, E*Trade, Citadel LLC, Citigroup Inc and UBS AG, pay fees, according to regulatory filings.
+All the major market makers, including units of Knight Capital Group KCG.N, E*Trade, Citadel LLC, Citigroup Inc (C.N) and UBS AG UBSN.VX, pay fees, according to regulatory filings.

-Full-service brokers, such as Bank of America Corp’s Merrill Lynch and Wells Fargo & Co, do not accept such payments, but charge significantly higher trading commissions.
+Full-service brokers, such as Bank of America Corp’s (BAC.N) Merrill Lynch and Wells Fargo & Co (WFC.N), do not accept such payments, but charge significantly higher trading commissions.

 Many large institutional investors do not allow their managers to engage in payment for order flow arrangements or other such incentives, demanding only best execution of their trades, said Andrew Lo, the director of the Laboratory for Financial Engineering at the MIT Sloan School of Management.